Application - means the online application for a Report submitted through the Registers of Scotland Reports Portal.

 6. Intellectual property

 6.1 Our Intellectual Property Rights in the Reports are Crown Copyright.
-The Keeper of the Registers of Scotland has received delegated authority from the Queen's Printer for Scotland, to authorise the reproduction of Crown copyright material created by the Registers of Scotland.
+The Keeper of the Registers of Scotland has received delegated authority from the King's Printer for Scotland, to authorise the reproduction of Crown copyright material created by the Registers of Scotland.
 We hereby grant to You a perpetual, royalty-free, non-exclusive licence to reproduce the Reports.

 Where you do reproduce the reports you must use the following attribution statement – “This Report is Crown copyright (and/or Crown database right) and is reproduced with the permission of Registers of Scotland and Chief Executive under delegated authority from the Keeper of Public Records.”

 6.2 The report may include data owned by Ordnance Survey (if it includes mapping data).
 If it does, and should you wish to use this report for any other purpose (including for registration purposes or planning applications) you will need to have an appropriate licence from Ordnance Survey.
 This also applies for obtaining more than one copy of the report.
 You must pass on these restrictions when sharing the report with any interested party.
 For details see the Ordnance Survey web site or contact firstname.lastname@example.org

 Subject to the other provisions of this Paragraph 6, we confirm that the use of the reports by You shall not infringe any third party IPR and we undertake to indemnify You against all costs, claims, damages or proceedings arising out of any claim by a third party that use of the Reports infringes its IPR.
 You shall promptly notify Us of any such claim and We will manage any claim brought at Our own expense.
 You will provide Us with all reasonable assistance and will not make any admissions which could be prejudicial to the defence or settlement of the claim without Our prior written permission.